-When deciding which snowboard to get there is a ton of different factors to consider.
+When deciding which snowboard to get there are a ton of different factors to consider.
 From the shape and flex of the board to the cost and compatibility with bindings.
+It can be pretty overwhelming, especially if you're a beginner just starting out.
+Thankfully, we have a ton of resources on this page to help you out in choosing a snowboard.

 Whether you are looking to buy your first board or adding a new experimental shape to your quiver, we've put together a bunch of information, which simply explains how one snowboard can be different from another and how those differences translate to your riding.